 Qualitative and quantitative community analyses

 Using linear regression of the proportion of reads per specimen against its actual proportion in each mock community, we obtained the coefficient of determination (R2) and the slope of the associated regression line for each specimen and marker.
 We used R2 as a measure of predictability of the amount of input abundance per taxon vs. the proportion of reads recovered.
 The slope, on the other hand, served as a measure of fold change between the input proportion of DNA in the mock community and the resulting number of reads.
-Specifically, we divided all slopes >1 by 1 and -1 by all slopes < 1.
-Subtracting 1 from the first and adding 1 to the second allowed us to quantify a negative and positive fold change of read abundance in relation to the ideal association, e.g. a 1:1 line between input DNA and recovered reads.
+Specifically, we compared slopes to the 1:1 line (representing ideal prediction of recovered reads from input DNA) by taking the difference between the absolute value of the observed slope and 1.

 As we did not have replicates of the gDNA library, we could not perform linear regression for this sample.
 Instead, a fold change was calculated between the proportion of input DNA for each taxon and the recovered sequences for all eight markers.
 This fold change was compared to a fold change for amplicon samples of the same genes and taxa.